CyVerse-learning-materials/foss/docs/07_containers.md

 !!!
 Note "For every command listed, the correct execution of the commands through the command line is by using `docker` in front of the command: for example `docker help` or `docker search`.
 Thus, every :material-docker: = `docker`."

+!!!
+Important "To follow along, please start a Codespace in the following repository: **https://github.com/jeffgillan/r-script-containerized**.
+We are going to be using this repository throughout today, to learn docker commands, run docker containers and building our own container."

 ### :material-docker: help

 Like many other command line applications the most helpful flag is the `help` command which can be used with the Management Commands: